 He established a foundational strategic intent to make the enterprise “The most sought-after place to be a part of,” which underpins three mission-specific strategic intents: Produce employable graduates, who can do jobs that do not yet exist and create new jobs; be a leading economic development engine for Arizona; and be most effective, efficient, responsive, flexible, and financially sustainable.

-Under Burgess’ leadership, those strategic intents have manifested in programs and initiatives that will continue to serve CALS students, fulfill UA’s Land Grant mandate, and benefit the state of Arizona and the world for decades to come.
+Under Burgess’ leadership, those strategic intents have manifested in programs and initiatives that will continue to serve CALES students, fulfill UA’s Land Grant mandate, and benefit the state of Arizona and the world for decades to come.

 The road to Tucson